ArielWy/ArielWy/README.md

 # 💫 About Me:
-I usually make here Minecraft mods, plugin and discord bots.
+I usually make here Minecraft mods, plugin and discord bots.<br>
-💻 An Israeli Developer
+💻 An Israeli Developer<br>
 feel free to contact me if you need anything
 ---
 <div align="center">